To plan for a healthy and active aging population, Peel is undertaking an Age-Friendly Communities Built Environment Assessment.

 - promote the use of universal design principles to create safer, barrier-free and inclusive environments in Peel; and

-- assess the built environment, including public facilities in existing neighborhoods where there is a significant senior population.
+- direction to assess the built environment, including public facilities in existing neighbourhoods where there is a significant senior population.

 - Age-friendly planning